 Each applicant must begin by completing, by March 1, the University of Iowa Graduate College application.
 For application information, please visit the University of Iowa's Graduate and Professional Admissions website.
 The Graduate College application process asks for the effective session of admission: if a student enters the program in the fall 2021 semester, which would be the senior year of study, the effective session on the Grad College application would be fall 2021.

-Once the Graduate College application is being processed and the applicant has a HawkID, they must:
+Once the Graduate College application is being processed (deadline of March 1) and the applicant has a HawkID, they must:

-- submit the Declaration of Interest in Computer Science U2G Program form as early as possible but no later than March 8 for a program beginning the following fall semester and no later than November 8 for a program beginning the following spring semester;
+- submit the Declaration of Interest in Computer Science U2G Program form as early as possible but no later than March 8 for a program beginning the following fall semester;

 - submit on MyUI: